The one question we all face.

 Time to Launch Low — site up in days Medium — site up in weeks High — site up in months

-Monthly Cost Lowest, $20-30/mo.
-Low, platform fee + app/payment fees Varies widely based on hosting + developer time
+Monthly Cost Lowest — $20–30/mo Low — platform fee + app and payment fees Varies widely based on hosting and developer time

-Flexibility Limited, drag-and-drop templates Strong commerce features w/themed front-end Full control (design, data, performance)
+Flexibility Limited — drag-and-drop templates Strong commerce features with themed front-end Full control over design, data, and performance

 Use When You need presence, not engineering You take payments or ship things The others don't fit